Florida Politician Slams Beach Reopenings: ‘When A Person Doesn’t Believe In Science, They Do Dumb Things’

-Florida Governor Ron DeSantis is coming under fire for the state’s decision to reopen some beaches amid the coronavirus outbreak, with public health experts and politicians across the state warning that it could lead to a surge of new cases of the virus.
+Florida Gov. Ron DeSantis is coming under fire for the state’s decision to reopen some beaches amid the coronavirus outbreak, with public health experts and politicians across the state warning that it could lead to a surge of new cases.

-As The Daily Beast reported, the death toll has been rising across Florida and this week the state saw its deadliest day so far.
+As The Daily Beast reported, the death toll has been rising across Florida, and this week the state saw its deadliest day so far.
 Late this week, DeSantis moved forward in easing restrictions and allowing residents to return to some beaches.
-Videos showed many people gathering to take in the sun and walk in the sand, leading to crowds that public health experts have said should be avoided as the coronavirus spreads rapidly through the air.
+Videos showed many people gathering to take in the sun and walk in the sand, leading to crowds that public health experts have said should be avoided, as coronavirus spreads rapidly through the air.

 Omari Hardy, a Lake Worth Beach city commissioner, accused DeSantis of ignoring science in making the decision.